-Mixins and Decorators
+Mixins and Decorators¶

 Decorators require that the current logged user attend some permission grant.
 They are meant to be used on function based views.

-Accepts the same arguments as has_role function and raises PermissionDenied in case it returns False.
-You can pass an optional key word argument redirect_to_login to overhide the ROLEPERMISSIONS_REDIRECT_TO_LOGIN setting.
-You can also pass an optional key word argument redirect_url to specify the view to return in case of permission denied. redirect_url takes precedence over redirect_to_login and ROLEPERMISSIONS_REDIRECT_TO_LOGIN.
+You can also pass an optional key word argument redirect_url to specify the view to return in case of permission denied.

 from rolepermissions.decorators import has_role_decorator